VKIntegratedSystems/SmarTak_inForce_TAK_Plugin_Public/README.md

   - SmarTak inForce can be found in the Products category on the [VK Integrated Systems Website](www.vkintsys.com)

+  - Alternative download:
+    Release and developer versions of the SmarTak inForce APKs can be found on the SmarTak inForce TAK Plugin Public Github repository

   - Download the release for your version of ATAK-Civ either directly from your mobile device or from a computer